The ADA definition of disability

 Physical or mental impairments

 To have a disability under the ADA, you must have a physical or mental impairment.
 Not everything that keeps you from doing activities is an impairment.
-But, the ADA used a broad definition of disability as much as possible.
+But, the ADA used a broad definition of disability.

-A physical impairment is any medical disorder, condition, disfigurement or loss that affects the body, such as:
+A physical impairment is any medical disorder, condition, or loss that affects the body.
+Some examples:

 - Special sense organs